What are we about?

 I’ve been a broadcaster for 25 years, originally trained by the BCNZ in Wellington, and coming to Invercargill via Balclutha, Dunedin, Timaru and London.
 The majority of my time in radio locally was spent at 4ZA, Foveaux Radio and latterly back at Classic Hits.
-I’m an elected member on the Invercargill City Council and the current Deputy Mayor, a company director, and have a strong interest in the arts.
+I’m an elected member on the Invercargill City Council, a company director, and have a strong interest in the arts.
 As an actor I’ve appeared on stage and screen in a variety of roles.
 I’m a big fan of Southland music and want to encourage local musicians to come forward with their work.
 I’m married and have two boys who are very active and keep me busy when away from work and council.
 I’m very keen on getting new programmes on-air and developing what is already a tremendous community resource into one that’s fully utilised.

 Station Coordinator – Rachael Goldsmith (Rach)